astronomer/airflow-guides/guides/intro-to-airflow.md

 ### Tasks

 Tasks represent each node of a defined DAG.
-They often do some sort of work, such as interfacing with a third party API, loading into a database, or pulling things from a file bucket.
-The work that they represent is defined by Operators.
+They are visual representations of the work being done at each step of the workflow, with the actual work that they represent being defined by Operators.

 ### Operators